 Aside from being the most hospitable bunch on the planet, Filipinos are also known to believe and follow various superstitions.
-The list of superstitions that Filipinos believe in could go on and on and on.
+The list of superstitious beliefs in the Philippines could go on and on.
 Some may actually appear a bit logical, but some are just plain absurd!

 Scan through this list and get to know the common home superstitions that most Filipinos live by.
 By the end of the list, you will definitely go